shikharmn/feature-extractor/README.md

 # feature-extractor
-Just a small repository for extracting the penultimate features from resnet models.
+Just a small repository for extracting the penultimate layer features from resnet models.